-Unit Trust with appointed management company (an external management company such as that of KB Associates or a proprietary management company)
+Unit Trust with appointed management company (an external management company such as that of KBA or a proprietary management company)

 - Generally used where there is a particular taxation or marketing benefit to using a trust structure (the Unit Trust has traditionally been an attractive option for taxable US investors as it can “check the box” for US tax purposes)

 - A trust may be set up as an umbrella structure with segregated liability between sub-funds